Skip to content

-No. By default, pymrrc runs on one thread (like pymarc), but each record parses faster in Rust, providing ~4x speedup automatically.
+No. By default, pymrrc runs on one thread (like pymarc), but each record parses faster because parsing happens in Rust.

 To use multiple cores:

-- Use ThreadPoolExecutor to process multiple files in parallel (~3-4x speedup)
+• Use ThreadPoolExecutor to process multiple files in parallel

-Do I need to change my code to get the ~4x speedup?¶
+Do I need to change my code to get the single-threaded speedup?

-No. If upgrading from pymarc, install pymrrc and existing code runs ~4x faster automatically.
+No. If upgrading from pymarc, install pymrrc and existing code benefits automatically.

 Yes.
 For single-file multi-threaded processing, use ProducerConsumerPipeline.
 For multi-file processing, use ThreadPoolExecutor.
 See the threading guide for examples.